senceryucel/Interpol-Project/README.md

 <br>

-## Once the script runned, tables are created.
-For every further runs, tables are being updated with respect to data from https://www.interpol.int/en/How-we-work/Notices/View-Red-Notices.
+## Once the script is runned, tables are being created.
+For every further run, tables are being updated with respect to data that has been scraped from https://www.interpol.int/en/How-we-work/Notices/View-Red-Notices.